ab12gu/technical-notes/docs/misc/animals/cat-sitting.md

 - Name: Kajal (American name: Bean)
 - Born: May 22nd, 2025
 - Breed: Domestic Short Hair Black Cat
+- Gender: Female
+- Spayed, so won't be having kids :(
+- No medications

+## Emergency/Vet

+- Doesn't have a goto vet
+- I have a couple petco free vet vouchers that you can use
+    - if not in bag, i can send you a picture and help you book appointment
+- Emergency Contact: Kristie: (817) 673-9529, lives in beacon hill

+## Time Alone

+- You can leave her alone for hours or days, doesn't matter
+- I got her to keep company for Kiran when I leave the house :)
+    - and it worked so you can leave Kiran at home for hours!
+    - like 12+ hours and she'll be super entertained so no worrying!

 ## Play